WilliamLee101/Green-Go/README.md

 Terrier Taste is an application that aims to reduce food waste at Boston University dining halls by creating a food rating feedback system.
 A BU student  will have the ability to review, rate and comment on menu items served at any dining hall on campus.

-This application tech stack includes the following: Flutter, Xcode, Android Studio and Firebase.
+This application tech stack includes the following: Flutter, Xcode, Android Studio, Python and Firebase.

 ## Getting Started